Bonelab/hrpqct-knee-segmentation/README.md

 1. Before starting this process, you will need to have generated femur/tibia AIMs from the ISQs using scripts 41 and 42 in `uct_evaluation > Tasks > Evaluation 3D ...`.
 It would also be best to have already moved your data from the data disk to the projects disk, renamed it, and organized it.
 2. Transfer AIMs from the OpenVMS system to the `aims` subdirectory using `ftp` or `sftp`.
-3. Convert each AIM to NIfTI format using the `hrpqct-knee-segmentation/python/aim_nifti/convert_aims_to_nifti.py` script.
+3. Convert each AIM to NIfTI format using the `hrpqct-knee-segmentation/python/aim_nifti/convert_aims_to_nifti.py` script, and send the output images to the `niftis` subdirectory.
-4. If you are generating ROI masks for a left femur/tibia, use the `blImageMirror` utility to mirror the left tibia/femur across axis `0` to create a new NIfTI image that is "left-mirrored".
-All further steps should use the left-mirrored image rather than the original left image.

 ### 2. Baseline ROI Generation

+> **_NOTE:_**  The atlases are created for a RIGHT femur and tibia, respectively.
+If you want to generate ROIs for a left femur or tibia, there are two extra steps.
+Before the Demons registration (step 1 below), you need to use `blImageMirror` to mirror your left femur/tibia across axis `0` to create a left-mirrored femur/tibia.
+Then you can do steps 1-3 below to get a transformed atlas mask for the left-mirrored femur/tibia.
+Before moving on to step 4, you then need to use `blImageMirror` again to recover transformed atlas masks for the original left femur/tibia.
+Once you do this, you can continue, as normal, with the rest of the steps.

 1. Use the `blRegistrationDemons` utility to deformably register the baseline image to the atlas.
 The corresponding atlas yaml file contains the registration parameters used to generate the atlas and you should use these parameters for the registration as well.
 Make sure that the atlas is set as the moving image and the baseline image is set as the fixed image, and remember to set the `-mida` flag if the atlas is already downsampled (it will be, unless you generated your own new atlas).
 If you set the `-pmh` optional flag, you will get `png` images saved that show the registration convergence history so you can verify the registration converged properly.
 The registration outputs should go to the `atlas_registrations` subdirectory.
 2. Use the `blRegistrationApplyTransform` utility to transform the atlas mask to the image.
 Make sure that the image is set as the `--fixed-image` optional parameter so that the mask is resampled to the correct physical space and with the correct metadata.
 Also make sure to set the interpolator as `-int NearestNeighbour` so that the mask labels do not get linearly interpolated.
 The transformed atlas mask should also be output to the `atlas_registrations` subdirectory.
-3. Use the `blVisualizeSegmentation` utility to do a visual check of the atlas-based masks.
+3. Use the `blVisualizeSegmentation` utility to visually check the atlas-based masks.
 Registration is finicky, particularly deformable registration.
 It's possible you may have to go back to step 1 of this section and choose different registration parameters if the registration was botched.
 4.

 ### 3. (Optional) Follow-up ROI Generation